mindplay-dk/lang/README.md

 function for a specific language.
 Also note that language files will not actually load until the translation function is used - so there are no unpredictable performance implications.

+Assuming you follow the convention of using your Composer package name as your root language domain, and placing your language files in a folder named `lang` in the root of your package, you do not need to call `lang::register()` to configure the root path - the package will use [composer-locator](https://github.com/mindplay-dk/composer-locator) to automatically find the root path.

-Before the language domain `"foo/bar"` can be translated, you need to register the base path of the translation files for the language domain - for example:
+In other cases - or in cases where you wish to override the translation files of an external package in your project - you need to register the base path of the translation files for the language domain - for example:

 ```php
 lang::register("foo/bar", __DIR__ . "/lang");